-F_1 reaches a maximum of 1.0 for a perfect selection when all confirmed variables and no false candidates pass the selection criteria while $F_1 = 0$ if no confirmed variables are selected.
+$F_1$ reaches a maximum of 1.0 for a perfect selection when all confirmed variables and no false candidates pass the selection criteria while $F_1 = 0$ if no confirmed variables are selected.

-For each variability index, A, described in Sec.
-2 we compute its expected value \overline{A} and dispersion σ_A as functions of magnitude.
-The operation is performed for each dataset that includes real (Sec.
-3) and simulated (Sec.
-3.8) variable objects.
-For each point in the magnitude vs. index (mag-A) plot we use points within ± 0.25 mag from it to compute \overline{A} as a median of indices within the magnitude bin.
+For each variability index, A, described in Section 2 we compute its expected value $\overline{A}$ and dispersion $\sigma_A$ as functions of magnitude.
+The operation is performed for each data set that includes real (Section 3) and simulated (Section 3.8) variable objects.
+For each point in the magnitude versus index (mag-A) plot we use points within ±0.25 mag from it to compute $\overline{A}$ as a median of indices within the magnitude bin.
 If the bin contains < 40 points, its width is increased to include at least 40 points.
-The expected dispersion, σ_A , is computed as the MAD scaled to σ (Sec.
-2.3) for the points in the bin.
-After completing these computations for all the points in the magnitude-index plot, the estimated values of \overline{A} and σ_A are smoothed with a simple running-average.
-The robust estimators of \overline{A} and σ_A are necessary considering that a bin is likely to contain variable or badly measured objects that have variability index values not typical for constant stars.
+The expected dispersion, $\sigma_A$ , is computed as the MAD scaled to $\sigma$ (Section 2.3) for the points in the bin.
+After completing these computations for all the points in the magnitude-index plot, the estimated values of $\overline{A}$ and $\sigma_A$ are smoothed with a simple running-average.
+The robust estimators of $\overline{A}$ and $\sigma_A$ are necessary considering that a bin is likely to contain variable or badly measured objects that have variability index values not typical for constant stars.

-Variable star candidates are selected as objects having a variability index value deviating by more than $a\sigma_A$ from the value \bar{A} expected at this magnitude, where a is a factor defining the variability detection threshold (Fig. 9).
-This approach is similar to the one employed by Barclay et al. (2011) who selected periodic variable stars using a cut in false alarm probability (FAP) - period space.
+Variable star candidates are selected as objects having a variability index value deviating by more than $a\sigma_A$ from the value $\bar{A}$ expected at this magnitude, where a is a factor defining the variability detection threshold (Fig. 3).
+This approach is similar to the one employed by Barclay et al. (2011) who selected periodic variable stars using a cut in false alarm probability (FAP)-period space.
 The authors used the median and MAD as robust estimators of the expected FAP value and its scatter as a function of a period.
-Unlike Villforth, Koekemoer & Grogin (2010) we compare the variability indices not at some specific cut-off level a common for all indices, but instead choose the optimal value of a individually for each index as described below.
+Unlike Villforth, Koekemoer & Grogin (2010), we compare the variability indices not at some specific cut-off level a common for all indices, but instead choose the optimal value of a individually for each index as described below.